 Temple’s Institute for International Law & Public Policy (IILPP) provides rich opportunities for students, professors, and members of the legal and policy-making communities to engage with one other in a robust exploration of the relationship between international law and public policy.

-Temple Law has unparalleled expertise in, experience with, and access to Chinese law, Chinese lawyers, and the Chinese legal system.
-Temple Law’s initiatives in China are premised on a collaborative relationship with our Chinese partners and designed to develop carefully-selected legal professionals who will make significant contributions to the rule of law in China.
-Temple accomplishes these goals through our Beijing Master of Laws (LL.M.) degree program in collaboration with Tsinghua University.
-Additionally, J.D. students have the opportunity to spend a semester in Beijing to learn about the legal system and culture of China at Tsinghua Law School’s study abroad program for foreign law students.
+Temple Law has unparalleled expertise in Chinese law and the Chinese legal system.
+Temple Law’s initiatives in China are premised on a collaborative relationship with our Chinese partners, and we educate a wide range of legal professionals who will make significant contributions to the rule of law in China.
+Temple primarily accomplishes this goal through our Beijing Master of Laws (LL.M.) degree program in collaboration with Tsinghua University.
+Additionally, J.D. students may spend a semester in Beijing to learn about the legal system and culture of China at Tsinghua University School of Law’s study abroad program for foreign law students.